By Glenn Campbell

-- Try multicity legs within Europe, and see what you get.
+- Also experiment with multicity legs within Europe, and see what you get.
 Sometimes visiting a Eastern European city with a long "stopover" in London or Paris can be cheaper than a round trip to London or Paris, even if your main destination is London or Paris.

 - Note: The cost of getting from the airport to the city can be non-trivial in Western Europe.
 You need to factor it into your budget.
+Check the airport's official website for guidance.
 If train seems to expensive, look into an airport bus.

 - Consider flying Icelandair.
 Their fares are competitive with other airlines, but they allow you a free stopover in Iceland.
-(Icelandair has lousy frequent-flier benefits, but their flights do seem to accrue on Alaska Air's program.
-I plugged that in on a lark for an ultra-low Icelandair flight and the miles showed up on my Alaska account!)
+(Icelandair has lousy frequent-flier benefits, however.
+No reciprocal airlines.)
 See my Iceland Travel Advice.

 - Don't be afraid of Aeroflot connecting through Moscow.
-Aeroflot is often the the cheapest airline to Eastern Europe.
+Aeroflot is often the cheapest airline to Eastern Europe.
 You don't need a visa to connect because you will not be leaving the transit area.
-(Just like Edward Snowden.)

 - Eastern Europe and Western Europe are different economies.
 Eastern Europe prices can be half of those of Western Europe for things like food, lodging and ground transportation.
 Eastern Europe however is just as safe, modern and easy to get around for an English speaker as Western Europe.